 No yeast?
 No problem!
 This BEER BREAD RECIPE calls for just a handful of ingredients and I’ll bet you have everyone of them in your kitchen!
-This beer bread has a crunchy, buttery crust with a nice soft, dense crumb.
+This beer bread has a buttery crust with a nice soft, dense crumb.
 It is perfect for serving alongside soup or for slathering in butter and jam.

 And, hey, even if you do have yeast and are a total pro at making homemade bread, this beer bread is still worthy of your attention, because it. is. good.

 That buttery crust.
 The dense interior.

 The pile of melty butter. <— Okay, a pile of butter isn’t required, but actually it is, because warm bread + butter is the most soul satisfying food I know of!